Research and reports

 And by having a capability policy, you can demonstrate to your employees that you're willing to take their concerns seriously, and that you won't immediately resort to punitive actions in the event of underperformance.
 It also signals that you're sensitive to each employee’s unique circumstances, including health, training and related concerns.

 But a capability policy also protects employers.
 While it should encourage and support, it also needs to make clear that continued underperformance may end in dismissal.

-Our capability policy template includes:
+A capability policy template ususally includes: